Lew1s777/wm/README.md

 ```

 #### Make dwm visible to session manager (e.p. sddm,gdm) ####
-My build of dwm does not generate a ```.desktop``` file for session manager identification because I do not use a session manager.If you need to use it,please create the file ```/use/share/xsessions/dwm.desktop``` with content below
+My build of dwm does not generate a ```.desktop``` file for session manager identification because I do not use a session manager.If you need it,create ```/use/share/xsessions/dwm.desktop``` with content below
 ```
 [Desktop Entry]
 Encoding=UTF-8